Oriflame/conventional-changelog-tools/.github/CONTRIBUTING.md

 However, there are a few caveats and requirements to follow when updating.

-1. Dependencies should be updated in isolation per package (workspace), and commited to git separately.
+1. Dependencies should be updated in isolation per package (workspace), and committed to git separately.
 For example, only dependencies within the `@oriflame/conventional-changelog` package should be updated within a single commit.
    - This allows packages to update and version independently from each other.